 Board size 47 x 47 at 20.5 million Queens per second = 199 days

-Board size 48 x 48 at 18.4 million Queens per second = many more than 650 days so far, in April 2010
+Board size 48 x 48 at 18.5 million Queens per second = more than 1000 days (as measured in December 2010)

 OpenOffice.org - Documentation Project